mongodb/docs/source/includes/ai-integrations/langchain/langchain-perform-qa-description.rst

   that specifies the following:

-  - {+avs+} as the retriever to search for documents that are used as context by the |llm|.
+  - {+avs+} as the retriever to search for documents to use as context.

-  - The prompt template that you constructed.
+  - The prompt template that you defined.

-  - OpenAI's chat model as the |llm| used to generate a context-aware response.
+  - An |llm| from OpenAI to generate a context-aware response.
+By default, this is the ``gpt-3.5-turbo`` model.

 - Prompts the chain with a sample query about |service| security recommendations.